 - Dr Carl O’Brien CBE, Defra Chief Fisheries Science Adviser, Centre for Environment, Fisheries and Aquaculture Science

 - Erin Priddle, UK Fisheries Manager, Environmental Defense Fund

 - Bertie Armstrong, Chief Executive, Scottish Fishermen’s Federation

 This event is open to MPs, Peers and their staff as well as to parliamentary staff.
-A flier for the event is available here and a summary of the discussion will be made available shortly.
+A flier for the event is available here and a summary of the discussion here.